2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/GriffinMalone6/status/1284430729477099520

-### Police gas and shoot protestors early in the morning | July 18th
+### Police gas and shoot protesters early in the morning | July 18th

-Footage uploaded around 4 AM PST shows a small cluster of protestors, approximately 50, fleeing down the street from gas launched by federal agents.
-It appears to be tear gas, by the continual coughing of protestors, but smoke grenades were also deployed at other times in the night.
+Footage uploaded around 4 AM PST shows a small cluster of protesters, approximately 50, fleeing down the street from gas launched by federal agents.
+It appears to be tear gas, by the continual coughing of protesters, but smoke grenades were also deployed at other times in the night.
 Towards the end of the footage, riot guns can be heard firing.

 tags: shoot, gas, projectile, protester